jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 </div>

-Here's the 2 important changes:
+Here's the important change:

-1. New authorship gate:
+- New authorship gate:
 ```objc
 //  AFTER 18.3.1 - NEW blocks resend of foreign messages
 if (![message isFromMe]) {                       // message authored by someone else